Aleksej Pokuševski

-Aleksej Pokuševski (Алексеј Покушевски; born 26 December 2001) is a Serbian professional basketball player and the vice-captain for Partizan Mozzart Bet of the Basketball League of Serbia (KLS), the ABA League and the EuroLeague.
-Standing at and weighing 210 lb, he plays at both the power forward and center positions.
+Aleksej Pokuševski (Алексеј Покушевски; born 26 December 2001) is a Serbian professional basketball player for Lokomotiv Kuban of the VTB United League.
+Standing at and weighing 210 lb, he plays at the power forward position.

-Born in Belgrade, Pokuševski was previously a youth player for the Greek club, Olympiacos.
+Born in Belgrade, Pokuševski was previously a youth player for the Greek club Olympiacos.
 He debuted for their senior team in 2018, at age 17 and becoming the youngest EuroLeague player in club history.
 He was selected by the Minnesota Timberwolves with the 17th overall pick in the 2020 NBA draft and traded to the Thunder.

 Early career

 Pokuševski grew up in Novi Sad, where he started to play youth basketball for local clubs, KK Kadet, KK NS Stars and Vojvodina.
 In 2015, Pokuševski joined the youth system of Olympiacos.
 In 2017, he participated in the Jordan Brand Classic camp.
 In August 2018, he attended the Basketball Without Borders Europe camp, in Belgrade, Serbia.
 In February 2019, Pokuševski was invited for the NBA All-Star Basketball Without Borders Global Camp in Charlotte, North Carolina, but eventually missed the event after being rejected for a U.S. visa.